NO. 3/2/2009-JCA

 ITEM NO. 09/10/NC-46

-SUBJECT: DECLARATION OF GANDHINAGAR AS LINK – CITY
+SUBJECT: DECLARATION OF GANDHINAGAR AS LINK – CITY OF AHMEDABAD.

 The staff side stated that since the setting up of Gujarat